 Insulated wire: 50ft for antenna / 25ft for grounding cable

-To think about how these radiophonic objects could be I spend time in Gamboa´s Soberanía rainforest, sometimes recording alone and others accompanied by some of my Dina colleagues who made exploring a much more curious experience…
+I spend time in Gamboa´s Soberanía rainforest, sometimes recording alone and others times with Dina colleagues who made exploring a much more curious experience…

 Mostly the village of Gamboa seems like a ghost town, abandoned structures and houses.
 You could easily walk the loop of the town without crossing another pedestrian.

 But it does not sound like you are alone!
 Two sonar worlds seemed to rule here, the balance unknown:

-The other, sounds from the bordering canal.
+2) The other sonar world sounds from the bordering canal.
 “Canal” is quite appropriate: a vibrating, tremble, something like a “horn blows low”.
 It is a recognizable machine-at-work sound.
 And water.

 Does the nature remember, what?